khushalkks/notepad/README.md

 AI Smart Notebook

-An Intelligent AI-Powered Document Workspace
+Intelligent AI-Powered Document Workspace
+Introduction

-AI Smart Notebook is a production-ready full-stack web application designed to help users upload, read, understand, and interact with documents using Artificial Intelligence.
-The platform enables intelligent document analysis, AI-assisted note generation, question answering, and concept visualization within a structured notebook-style interface.
+AI Smart Notebook is a production-ready full-stack web application that enables users to upload, analyze, and interact with documents using Artificial Intelligence.
+The platform transforms static documents into interactive knowledge sources by providing AI-assisted summaries, question answering, and structured note generation inside a clean notebook-style workspace.

-Overview

-The application acts as an AI-driven study and productivity tool that transforms static documents into interactive knowledge sources.
-Users can upload documents such as PDFs or text files and leverage AI to extract insights, summaries, and structured notes.

-Key Capabilities
+Objectives

+Provide an intelligent document interaction platform

+Enable AI-assisted learning and productivity

+Convert documents into structured and searchable knowledge

+Maintain a clean, scalable, and production-grade architecture

+Core Features

 Document upload and processing

 AI-based document understanding

-Automated summaries and note generation
+Automated summaries and structured notes

 Context-aware question answering

-Notebook-style workspace for structured learning
+Notebook-style workspace for organized learning

-Scalable and modular architecture
+Modular and scalable system design

 Technology Stack
 Frontend